 days.
 It all started when the phone rang, and upon answering it she heard a young man.
 He claimed to be a nephew that had visted years ago when he was young.
 Later she realized he had gotten the information out of her that she had a nephew named Juan who she hadn't seen for a long time, and that had a sister named Susie.
 He claimed that he was Juan, and was traveling with Susie and wanted to stop in and visit her.
 At first she was overjoyed, but as he continued to call, getting closer and closer, she began to get nervous.
 When he claimed his car had broken down, and he had to fly on the plane, and was at the airport needing a relative to sign a paper saying he was a honest upright man who woudn't be using the 30,000 dollars they had found in cash in his suitcase for anything wrong, asking if she would sign, she really got afraid.
 When she asked for the name of the guy's mother, he promptly hung up, and after that didn't speak to her again, but the phone kept on ringing, and upon answering there would be no answer.
 It was then she knew that wasn't her nephew, and they were probably involved in some sort of drug trade, and wanted to use her to get them out of trouble.
 It was kinda scary.

 We visited Juana's brother and wife, two sisters at their houses, then another sister who lived up in the boonies with her dad.
 We also visited Tita's parents house.
-Although none of the people we visited were professing Christians, Dad had a little Bible reading at each place, and we talked a little bit about it.
-Some were very happy for our visit, others a little suspicious, especially because not having everyone's number we were not able to communicate that we were coming.

 The time we had with Tita, her husband and two boys, 12, and 14 was really fun.
 And, in the end, Tita especially really wanted to know more about the Lord, and was asking my mom a lot of questions.
 They need a lot of prayer, because there Catholicism is so strong in those communities, and becoming "Christian" is a real sacrifice to many... even to the point of their own family abandoning them.